KDE/digikam-doc/menu_descriptions/menu_mainwindow.rst

     Choose from a list (sub-menu) of predefined color themes for the appearance of digiKam.

-    For a detailed description see :ref:`digiKam Themes Configuration <themes_settings>` section.
+    For a detailed description see :ref:`digiKam Themes Configuration <theme_settings>` section.

 :menuselection:`Settings --> Configure Languages...`